CMPSC 112: Survey of Computer Science (3)

 *Prerequisite: CMPSC 206

 This course introduces the student to several languages and software applications that extend the capabilities of basic HTML.
-Dynamic HTML, XHTML, XML, VBScripting, Active Server Pages and database-driven pages are explored.
+Database-driven pages explored in this course include: Dynamic HTML, XHTML, XML, VBScripting and Active Server Pages.

 CMPSC 309: Issues in Computing (3)